python/devguide/triaging.rst

 '''''
 A brief description of the issue.
 Review whether the title is too generic or specifies an incorrect term or library.

+Adding a prefix at the start of the title to indicate the module, such as IDLE, DOC, or ASYNCIO, is optional, but can be helpful to others.

 Type
 ''''